Bedrock-OSS/bedrock-wiki/docs/concepts/contents.md

     - Joelant05
     - Jorginhor
     - TheItsNameless
+description: contents.json is a file that is probably used for the game to process the pack files more easily.
+It is probably intended for marketplace content creators and Mojang, it is not required to have this file in the pack for the pack to work properly.
 ---

 `contents.json` is a file that is _probably_ used for the game to process the pack files more easily.
 It is _probably_ intended for marketplace content creators and Mojang, it is not required to have this file in the pack for the pack to work properly.